 In short, the Court does not substitute its judgement in place of a specialized body such as the OMB.
 The Court is to review the decision of the OMB to determine if the ruling is reasonable.

-In addition to the normal deference the Court is to give to the OMB as a specialized body, the deference is enhanced by the presiding OMB member’s possession of specialized knowledge within both the subject matter as the holder of a Doctoral degree in and the procedures of the OMB as the Executive Chair of the Environment and Land Tribunals Ontario.
+In addition to the normal deference the Court is to give to the OMB as a specialized body, the deference is enhanced by the presiding OMB member’s possession of specialized knowledge within both the subject matter as the holder of a Doctoral degree in Urban and Regional Planning, and knowledge of the procedures of the OMB as the Executive Chair of the Environment and Land Tribunals Ontario.

 Executive Chair Dr. Bruce Krushelnicki holds a a PhD in Urban and Regional Planning from the University of Waterloo, a Master of Urban and Regional Planning from Queen’s University and a Bachelor of Arts degree from Brock University.